-The choices available to the individual are limited:
+The choices available to the young person are limited:

-- To stay with the marriage - To flee the marriage and apply to be allowed to remain in the UK indefinitely (those without indefinite leave to remain) - To flee the marriage (those with indefinite leave to remain) - To flee the marriage and return home to their country of origin.
+- To stay within the marriage. - To flee the marriage and apply to be allowed to remain in the UK indefinitely (those without indefinite leave to remain). - To flee the marriage (those with indefinite leave to remain). - To flee the marriage and return home to their country of origin.

-- Staying within the marriage means that the individual is returning to a potentially dangerous and abusive situation. - Fleeing the marriage and applying to remain in the UK is an extremely complicated process and requires professional advice. - For many people returning to their country of origin is not an option - they may be ostracised, subjected to violence or even killed.
-These risks should be explained, even just to exclude this option. - The individual may be extremely frightened by contact with any statutory agency including the police as they may have been told that the authorities will deport them and/or take their children from them.
+- Staying within the marriage means that the young person is returning to a potentially dangerous and abusive situation. - For many people returning to their country of origin is not an option they may be ostracised, subjected to violence or even killed.
+These risks should be explained, even just to exclude this option. - The young person may be extremely frightened by contact with any statutory agency including social services as they may have been told that the authorities will deport them and/or take their children from them.
 Extreme sensitivity to these fears is required when dealing with anyone from abroad, even if they have indefinite leave to remain or a right of abode as they may not be aware of their true immigration position.
-These circumstances make them particularly vulnerable. - If it is discovered that the individual is in breach of immigration rules (for example if they are an overstayer), remember that they may also be the victim of a crime and be traumatised as a result.
-Do not allow any investigation of the individual's immigration status to impede police enquiries into an offence that may have been committed against the victim or their children.
+These circumstances make them particularly vulnerable. - If it is discovered that the young person is in breach of immigration rules (for example if they are an overstayer), remember that they may also be the victim of a crime and be traumatised as a result.
+Do not allow any investigation of the young person's immigration status to impede your enquiries into the abuse that may have been committed against the victim or their children. - Refer the young person to the police if there is any suspicion that a crime has been committed. - Refer the young person to the police if there are concerns about their safety or the safety of their children.